-Think you can save money by managing poster compliance on your own?
+Are you contemplating managing poster compliance on your own?
 Proceed with caution!
-Although certain government posters are available for free, they’re anything but, when you look at the whole picture.
-For your business to handle posting compliance in–house (especially if you’re a multi–site company), you’ll need a considerable amount of time, knowhow and resources–all of which carry a cost, whether directly or indirectly.
+Although certain government posters are available for free, you’ll come up against expenses in other ways.
+For your business to take on DIY poster compliance (especially if you’re a multi-state, multi–site company), you’ll need a considerable amount of time, expertise and resources, all of which can impact your bottom line.

 Here’s what it takes to do it yourself:

-Posters are issued by multiple agencies — there isn’t a one–stop government resource for them.
-You must research the various agencies and where/how to reach them.
+Posters are issued by multiple agencies — there isn’t a centralized, one–stop government resource for them.
+This means you must research the various agencies and where/how to reach them.
 Currently, about 175 agencies nationwide issue at least 390 mandatory posters.
 On top of that, around 22,000 U.S. cities and counties have their own governing agencies, many of which issue required postings.

-If you download postings from government websites, you must whether the printouts meet the legal requirements for size, font, color and layout.
+If you download postings from government websites, you must confirm the printouts meet the legal requirements for size, font, color and layout.
 This typically involves legal research (size/font requirements may be buried in statutory language, regulations or agency guidelines) and/or additional contact with the issuing agency.
-If your printouts do not comply, you must adjust the format using a photocopier, scanner, other office equipment, or use a copy/design service.
+If your printouts do not comply, you must adjust the format using a photocopier, scanner or other office equipment; or use a copy/design service.

 Once you have all the required postings, you’ll need to mount the individual paper sheets at each posting location throughout your business.
 Because you’re using individual sheets of paper, you’ll need to take steps to secure and protect each posting site to prevent the postings from being altered, removed or damaged.

 You must regularly check back with government agencies to determine when/if the posters change.
-Although agencies regularly issue new and updated postings, they don’t notify businesses about them.
+Although agencies frequently issue new and updated postings, they don’t notify businesses about them.
 Not only is the rate of change increasing in many states — with a maximum of 23 state postings for any given state — the timeline with updated posters varies.
 Posters may not be released for months or even years after a legal change, or new mandatory labor posters may be available within days of a new law going into effect.
 Something else that is arising at the state level: employee notices based on certain events, such as hiring, leave requests, benefits enrollment, workplace injuries and layoffs.
 These notices vary from state to state, change frequently and must be managed as an additional requirement beyond workplace postings.

 Whenever you discover a posting change, you must determine whether it’s “mandatory” (requiring a new or updated posting) or “non–mandatory” (nice to have, but not legally required).
 Agencies rarely indicate this on their websites, so you may need to contact the issuing agency, review agency guidelines or press releases, or conduct additional legal research.
 On top of that, you need to be on guard against unscrupulous poster companies claiming all posting changes are mandatory.